Complaints Against a Certificant, Applicant or Non-Certificant

 B. Intake and Preliminary Review

-1. Within 10 ANCC business days of receipt, the Director of Certification shall forward the Complaint to the Chair of the Commission on Certification for preliminary review within ten (10) ANCC business days of receipt.
+1. Within 10 ANCC business days of receipt, the Assistant Director, Certification Services shall forward the Complaint to the Chair of the Commission on Board Certification (COC Chair) for preliminary review within ten (10) ANCC business days of receipt.

-2. Upon receipt and preliminary review of a Complaint, the Chair may conclude, in the Chair's sole discretion, that the submission: (1) contains unreliable or insufficient information; or (2) is patently frivolous or inconsequential.
+2. Upon receipt and preliminary review of a Complaint, the COC Chair may conclude, in the COC Chair’s sole discretion, that the submission: (1) contains unreliable or insufficient information; or (2) is patently frivolous or inconsequential.
 In such cases, the Chair may determine that the submission does not constitute a valid and actionable Complaint that would justify full investigation and a determination of appropriate action, and may dismiss the Complaint without investigation.
-If a Complaint is dismissed without investigation, the Complainant shall be notified, if the Complainant is identified.
+If a Complaint is dismissed without investigation, the Complainant shall be notified.

-3. If the Chair determines that a Complaint warrants investigation, the Chair:
+3. If the COC Chair determines that a Complaint warrants investigation, the COC Chair:

 a.
-Will give written notice to the individual whose conduct is in question;
+Will ensure that written notice of the Complaint and investigation is given to the individual whose conduct is in question;

 b.
 Will provide for a full investigation, including the gathering of relevant documentation; and

 c.
-Will assemble a Complaint Review Committee (“CRC”) of three individuals, who may or may not be members of the COC but who may not be members of the COC appeals committee, to investigate and make an appropriate determination of whether certification misconduct warranting action occurred.
+Will assign to a standing Complaint Review Committee (“CRC”) assembled by the COC Chair of three individuals, who may or may not be members of the COC but who may not be members of the COC appeals committee, to investigate and make an appropriate determination of whether certification misconduct warranting action occurred.

 D. As part of its investigation, the CRC, or ANCC staff acting on its behalf, may contact any individual who may have knowledge of the facts and circumstances surrounding the Complaint or information that may assist the CRC in resolving the Complaint.